 This course introduces the learner to the methodology of non-invasive cardiology diagnostic testing.
 The primary focus is on electrocardiography, ambulatory ECG monitoring, exercise stress testing and special procedures.
 Students will learn the fundamental principles behind the most commonly performed non-invasive diagnostic tests from the perspective of the cardiology technologist.
 Emphasis will be placed on procedural techniques, trouble-shooting skills and clinical applications.
 Online simulation exercises have been created to provide the student practice in ECG placement as well as case study exercise stress testing (ETT).
 The student will also examine special considerations such as the implementation of imaging in combination with exercise testing and the use of non-invasive diagnostic testing research tools.

-Below is one offering of CARD 2202 for the Winter 2023 term.
+Below is one offering of CARD 2202 for the Spring/Summer 2023 term.